 Prior to the start of the conference, contact information (phone numbers and/or email addresses) for these and possibly other primary contacts will be made available to attendees:

-- Conference hotels
+- Conference and reception venues

 A report will be filed with the iPRES Steering Group (STG) at the end of the conference summarizing any Code of Conduct violations or issues.